-Accordingly, this PP acts on that decision and seeks a Gateway Determination to enable the planning proposal to progress to public exhibition.
+The abovementioned decision has now been confirmed by way of a Gateway Determination, issued on 24 November 2023.
+Accordingly, this PP acts on the Gateway Determination and enables the planning proposal to progress to public exhibition.
 Specifically, this PP has been prepared to: